Walking for self-care

 However, movement has a broad-reaching impact on your overall health including helping the brain work at optimal capacity, reducing risk of diseases, and normalizing hormones and chemicals in the body.

-Establishing a moderate walking routine is an effortless way to overcome a sedentary lifestyle and improve your health.
+Establishing a walking routine that works best for you and your fitness level is an effortless way to overcome a sedentary lifestyle and improve your health.

 21 benefits of walking